-What is it?
+What is Ketamine?

 Ketamine (ketamine hydrochloride) is a white powder, usually sold in ‘bumps’ or grams.
 A ‘bump’ is a small amount of powder which is snorted through a small glass inhaler called a bumper.
 Ketamine can also be swallowed, smoked, or injected.

-What are the effects?
+What are the effects of Ketamine?

 If snorted or ‘bumped’, ketamine takes effect within 5-10 minutes (longer if swallowed).
 Its effects can last for a couple of hours.

 The effects of ketamine vary, but may include:

 |Increased heart rate and body temperature